EugenM03/simple--ai--chess/README.md

   The command will first check if the move is valid and won't result in a check, and than executes the move.

-* PASS
+* `PASS` --
   This command will skip the current player's turn.
-Unorthodox, but usefull when you want to create specific scenarios.
+Unorthodox, but useful when you want to create specific scenarios.

-* RESIGN
+* `RESIGN` --
   This command will result in the game ending by forfeit of the current player.
 The game will be discarded.

-* HINT
+* `HINT` --
   This command will give the player a "good" suggestion for a move he could do.

 ---